 My writers and I find what we consider to be the best products on Amazon or other affiliate sites for the topic at hand.

 My site is a review aggregate site, so we summarize the products that we feel are best for the article topic.
-Please note that we do not test the items ourselves.
+Please note that we do not test the items ourselves in all instances.

 My goal is to help you find the best sewing resource for your requirements.
 I do the legwork to ensure you get the most for your money, whether you’re shopping for high-end gear or the bare essentials.